standard-things/esm/WHY_NEST_IMPORTS.md

 code, where each test captures any and all exceptions resulting from its own particular `import` statement and `strictEqual(check(), ...)` call.

-### Colocation of `import` statements with consuming code

-When you delete code that contains a nested `import` statement, you don't have to scroll up to the top of the file and search through a laundry list of other `import` statements, then search through the rest of the file for any other references to the imported symbols.
-The scope of the nested `import` statement is obvious, so it's easy to tell when it's safe to delete.

 ### Lazy evaluation

 As the previous example suggests, putting all your `import` statements at